-The diagnosis of a learning disability must consider how well the student responds to intervention.
+The diagnosis of a learning disability must consider how well the child responds to intervention.
 The “Response to Intervention” (RTI) model refers to a process that highlights how well students respond to changes in instruction in the classroom.
 Individual students’ progress is monitored and results are used to make decisions about further instruction and intervention.
 Essentially, schools can use the RTI process to help students who are struggling academically or behaviourally and to identify students who may have learning disabilities.

 A brief summary of the RTI process taken from the National Centre on RTI website, reads: